StrikingLoo/strikingloo.github.io/wiki/navigation-guide.md

 It is a place where I collect notes, clippings and thoughts about what I read, be it papers or books.

-Unlike a blog, I don't usually write my opinions or present new information here.
-Rather, I use this site to organize what I learn and want to link to other ideas, maintaining evergreen notes in the way of Andy Matuschak and others.
+Unlike a blog, I don't usually write my opinions or present new information in the wiki.
+Rather, I use this part of the site to organize what I learn and want to link to other ideas, maintaining evergreen notes in the way of [Andy Matuschak](https://notes.andymatuschak.org/Evergreen_notes) and others.

+The notes in the Garden are divided into certain kinds, and the following are the ones I think you will like best.

 If you wish to browse this wiki, you could also click any random article in the base page, or use the search bar (tag-based search is implemented, but it also _greps_ titles).

-You are encouraged to message me if any doubts arose about anything in this site, if further discussion is desired or if you have reflected on the topics presented here before.

-The notes in the Garden are divided into certain kinds, and the following are the ones I think a reader may enjoy the most.
+Recommended tags: [paper](/tagged?q=paper), [programming](/tagged?q=programming), [book](/tagged?q=book).

 ## Book Reviews